dexa20/dexa20/README.md

 # Hello!
-I'm Dinira Pathirana 👋
+I'm Dexa Milan 👋

 ## 🎓 Undergraduate at University of Central Lancashire
 I'm a 19-year-old software engineering student with a background in Mathematics.